GonzaloCrovetto/pg/README.md

 We then have position (X,Y), and pose (X,Y,θ).
 ![examples of position and pose](images/PositionAndPose.png)

 The first complication comes from the fact that RatSLAM makes a 2D sketch of the map seen, by drawing lines to represent the path taken by the robot, with each point of that line representing a place in the map.
-The problem is that in a 2D map each point can only represent a position, but in this case is trying to represent a pose (due to the way that the system works, wich depends on the orientation of the robot's camera); and because of this there can, and will, be two or more points distant from each other that are representing the same position (X,Y).
+The problem is that in a 2D map each point can only represent a position, but in this case is trying to represent a pose (due to the way that the system works, wich depends on the orientation of the robot's camera); and because of this there can (and will) be two or more points, distant from each other, that are representing the same position (X,Y).
 And this leads to really bad representation of the map.
 One way to adress part of this problem (with the purpose of adquiring results that are easier to analize) is to limit the way the robot moves on the map.
 In this case it was decided to follow the example of the datasets provided by the autors, and limit the robot movement along specific paths or "roads".
 This limits the amount of diferent positions and poses for the robot, but even by traveling in a straight line, we still need to know if we are going one direction or the other.
 ![two ways on the same road](images/oppositeDirection.png)